somnambulist-tech/api-bundle/README.md

  * [learn how to document your API](docs/api_documentor.md)
  * [configure controller argument resolvers](docs/argument_resolvers.md)
  * [configure event subscribers](docs/event_subscribers.md)

+### BC Breaks in V4

+V4 updates to league/fractal 0.20.0.
+This adds many type hints to properties and methods.
+Specifically in `TransformerAbstract`, the various overridable arrays now require the `array` type hint.

+In addition:

+ * removed `RequestArgumentHelper` use FormRequests instead as they provide a cleaner, self-documenting API
+ * removed the configuration for the arg helper from the bundle config
+ * removed `withXXX` from `Response\AbstractType`, use `key`, `meta`, and `include` instead
+ * the `AbstractType::include()` method now only accepts multiple string arguments
+ * the request id header string is now set via a parameter (see docs)

 ### Package change in V3.5.0